docker/docs/docker-for-windows/index.md

 * **Memory** - Change the amount of memory the Docker for Windows Linux VM uses.

-Please note, updating these settings requires a reconfiguration and reboot of the Linux VM.
+After you change these settings, the Linux VM restarts.
 This takes a few seconds.

 ### Network